maciejolszanski/ML_basics/README.md

-# My learning of Machine Learning
+# My learning of Machine Learning principles

 This repository is a mix of my own learning code and code based on "Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems, 2nd Edition"